 Psilocybin: 0.1-0.3g dried mushrooms (standard microdose)

-Lion's Mane mushroom: 500-1000mg A medicinal mushroom with demonstrated neurogenic properties.
+Lion's Mane mushroom: 500-1000mg.
+A medicinal mushroom with demonstrated neurogenic properties.
 Research shows Lion's Mane promotes production of Nerve Growth Factor (NGF), potentially enhancing the neuroplastic effects of psilocybin.

-Niacin (Vitamin B3): 100-200mg Causes a "flush" (temporary redness and warmth in skin) that Stamets hypothesizes helps distribute the compounds to peripheral nervous system, not just the brain.
+Niacin (Vitamin B3): 100-200mg.
+Causes a "flush" (temporary redness and warmth in skin) that Stamets hypothesizes helps distribute the compounds to peripheral nervous system, not just the brain.
 The flush also provides immediate biofeedback that you've taken your dose.

 Who It's For: